 Roman Catholics And Evangelicals Move Apart In Their Political Priorities

-Catholics and evangelicals, two Christian groups who have had overlapping political priorities in the past, find their agendas diverging in the era of President Donald Trump and Pope Francis.
+Roman Catholics and evangelicals, two Christian groups that have had overlapping political priorities in the past, find their agendas diverging in the era of President Trump and Pope Francis.

 Tensions between the two faith traditions are hardly new.
 As fierce adversaries, they once cast doubt on each other's legitimacy as heirs to the church of Jesus Christ.